 ANITA BAKER Rapture

-Jazz singer Anita Baker's R&B breakthrough.
-All compositions are by Anita and there is nothing but masterpieces on this album from start to finish.
-Truly one of the best albums, start to finish, I own.
+Detroit jazz singer Anita Baker's R&B breakthrough.
+All the compositions here are by Anita and there is nothing but masterpieces on this album from start to finish.
+This is truly one of the best albums, start to finish, that I own.

 No comments: